eddayyy/Website/README.md

-# website
+# Portfolio Website
-# Solo project that began on 02/10/2023
+This is the development of my personal website to showcase my portfolio